-Fig.8 Wear mass of Al2O3 coating afterion implantation at different ion implantation doses
+Fig.8 Wear mass of Al2O3 coating afterion implantation at different ion implantation doses ion implantation dose, the better the performances are.

-2.3.2 Corrosion resistance

-Fig. 9 shows the corrosion resistance of Al2O2 coatings prepared on stainless steel substrate with different process parameters in 3.5wt% NaCl solution.
+2.3.2 Corrosion resistance Fig. 9 shows the corrosion resistance of Al2O2 coatings prepared on stainless steel substrate with different process parameters in 3.5wt% NaCl solution.
 Compared with the stainless steel matrix, all Al2O3 coating specimens have an obvious passivation phenomenon: the self-corrosion potential increases, and corrosion current density reduces.
 With increasing the ion implantation dose, the self-corrosion potential of the coatings is increased gradually.
-When the ion implantation dose is 1.0×10 ion/cm, the self-corrosion potential of the coating reaches the maximum value of -0.085 V, while the corrosion current of coating reaches the minimum value of 0.003 $\mu$ A/cm.
+When the ion implantation dose is 1.0×1018 ion/cm2, the self-corrosion potential of the coating reaches the maximum value of -0.085 V, while the corrosion current of coating reaches the minimum value of 0.003 μ A/cm2.
 Therefore, the corrosion rate is the lowest.
 This is mainly because with increasing the ion implantation dose, the prepared coatings become thick, uniform, and amorphous.
 Thereby the coatings have better corrosion resistance.
-The larger the ion implantation dose, the better the corrosion resistance[12].

-2.3.3 Thermal shock resistance

-In order to test the bonding strength of $Al_2O_3$ coatings, the thermal shock resistance of $Al_2O_3$ coatings was tested.
-The results show that all the $Al_2O_3$ coatings do not peel off and hardly change after 200 thermal cycling tests at 600 ° C. Although the thermal shock resistance of the coatings prepared at different ion implantation doses is slightly different, all the $Al_2O_3$ coatings are well bonded with the stainless steel substrate and show good thermal shock resistance.
-Fig. 10 shows the surface morphology of $Al_2O_3$ coating treated with ion implantation dose of $8 \times 10^{17}$ ion/cm after 200 times of thermal shock at 600 °C. It can be found that there is no peeling or crack on the coating surface, so the $Al_2O_3$ structure has good thermal shock resistance.

-2.4 Tritium permeability

-The coating treated under the condition of temperature of 450 °C, acceleration voltage of 50 kV, and ion implantation dose of $8 \times 10^{17}$ ion/cm was selected for the tritium permeability tests.
+The larger the ion implantation dose, the better the corrosion resistance^[12].
+2.3.3 Thermal shock resistance In order to test the bonding strength of Al_2O_3 coatings, the thermal shock resistance of Al_2O_3 coatings was tested.
+The results show that all the Al_2O_3 coatings do not peel off and hardly change after 200 thermal cycling tests at 600 ° C. Although the thermal shock resistance of the coatings prepared at different ion implantation doses is slightly different, all the Al_2O_3 coatings are well bonded with the stainless steel substrate and show good thermal shock resistance.
+Fig. 10 shows the surface morphology of Al_2O_3 coating treated with ion implantation dose of 8×10^{17} ion/cm2 after 200 times of thermal shock at 600 °C. It can be found that there is no peeling or crack on the coating surface, so the Al_2O_3 structure has good thermal shock resistance.
+2.4 Tritium permeability The coating treated under the condition of temperature of 450 °C, acceleration voltage of 50 kV, and ion implantation dose of 8×10^{17} ion/cm2 was selected for the tritium permeability tests.
+The value of steady-state permeation flux J, the specimen thickness, and basal area were measured after the tests, and